pvanzand/Git_first/README.md

 5. Click “Commit”

 Next, sync with online version on Github:
-1. pull any changes from collaborators (click the blue "Pull button")
+1. pull any changes from collaborators (click the blue "Pull" button)
 2. push new local changes (green "Push")